humboldt-cs/acarteas-research/wherearewe.md

 we have built routes and exposed endpoints!

-we sending data through put
+we can send data through a post

-catching data in server on a different port.
+we are catching data in server on a different port.

-fromidible is parsing our multipart form
+fromidible is parsing our multipart form.

-we are seeing json results
+we are seeing json results returned.

 next step:

-recover form objects from our router.post (req) parameter. (in JSON format)
+recover form objects from our router.post (req) parameter. (its in JSON format).

+# 4.9.18

+- (React) we have successfully served a react front page and created a form submission,
+- (Express) listened for and caught the request on a seperately running port (endpoint),
+- (node) ran our code successfully!

+//toDO:
+backend:
+- inputs
+- change SDK
+front end:
+- unit testing
+- form rejection and resubmit
+- serve a results page

+#